ArielFdz/ArielFdz/README.md

 - ⛹️‍♂️ I love to play basketball in my free time
 - 🎮 My favorite video game is LeftForDead
 - 🎸 Music is life and life is music
+- :cat: I love cats.
+I have four at home.

 <!--- -------------------------------------------------------------------------------------------------------------------------------- -->
 <div align="center"> <i>"Seré tu cero a la izquierda, si así te pienso en binario"</i>  </div>